EmergentMind/nix-config/docs/remotebootstrap.md

 ### Stuck waiting 10 seconds for luks device

-Originally well setting all of this up on a vm, in using disko, Even though it wasn't specifically a the impermanent problem I still ran into an issue where I was stuck waiting for the luks device to come up:
+Originally while setting all of this up on a vm, in using disko, Even though it wasn't specifically a the impermanent problem I still ran into an issue where I was stuck waiting for the luks device to come up:

 https://discourse.nixos.org/t/stuck-waiting-10-seconds-for-luks-device/33423